Leo Amery: Early life and education

 Amery was born in Gorakhpur, British India, to an English father and a mother of Hungarian Jewish descent.
 His father was Charles Frederick Amery (1833–1901), of Lustleigh, Devon, an officer in the Indian Forestry Commission.
 His mother Elisabeth Johanna Saphir (c.
 1841–1908), who was the sister of the orientalist Gottlieb Wilhelm Leitner, had come to India from England, where her parents had settled and converted to Protestantism.
 In 1877 his mother moved back to England from India, and in 1885 she divorced Charles.

-In 1887, Amery went to Harrow School, where he was a contemporary of Winston Churchill.
-Amery represented Harrow at gymnastics and held the top position in examinations for a number of years; he also won prizes and scholarships.
+In 1887, Amery went to Harrow School, where he competed in gymnastics, held the top position in examinations for a number of years, and won prizes and scholarships.
+Winston Churchill (born December 1874) was junior to him at Harrow, and on one occasion mistook Amery, who was very short in stature, for a younger boy and pushed him into Ducker, the school outdoor swimming pool.
+Churchill placated him by claiming that his father Lord Randolph Churchill was "a great man" but was also short, but neither man forgot the incident, and as late as June 1934 Amery would mention the incident in his diary while recording how he had humiliated Churchill in a debate over India.

 After Harrow he went to Balliol College, Oxford, where he performed well.
-He gained a First in Classical Moderations in 1894; in literae humaniores ("Greats", i.e. classics) in 1896 and was proxime accessit (runner-up) to the Craven scholar in 1894 and Ouseley scholar in Turkish in 1896.
+He gained a double first in Classical Moderations (classical languages) in 1894 and literae humaniores ("Greats", i.e. classical literature, history and philosophy) in 1896; he was proxime accessit (runner-up) for the Craven scholarship in 1894 and Ouseley scholar in Turkish in 1896.
 He also won a half-blue in cross-country running.

 He was elected a fellow of All Souls College.
 He could speak Hindi at the age of three years; Amery was born in India and would naturally have acquired the language of his ayah (nanny).
 He could converse in French, German, Italian, Bulgarian, Turkish, Serbian and Hungarian.
 Amery was an active freemason.